-The Community Listeners program is offered for selfenhancement to individuals who are not currently enrolled at Northeastern and are interested in taking college courses without receiving credit.
+The Community Listeners program is offered for self-enhancement to individuals who are not currently enrolled at Northeastern and are interested in taking college courses without receiving credit.
 There is no charge for participation in this program.
 Individuals may select one class each semester from a schedule of Community Listeners classes that is predetermined by faculty.
-Class size, determined by the instructor, is limited and available on a first-come, firstserved basis.
+Class size, determined by the instructor, is limited and available on a first-come, first-served basis.
 Community Listener participants have access to the library with a validated registration form.
-For additional information, or to request a class schedule, contact the Community Listeners Program at (773) 583-4050, ext.
-6674.
+For additional information, or to request a class schedule, contact the Community Listeners Program at (773) 442-4256.